nandabritto/beer_rate/README.md

 | Bugs              | Solutions |
 | ---               | --------- |
 | Database inconsistency during unittests|Restart all projects, adding two different databases (development and production) to make it possible to run tests successfully.
-| Update Review Unittest failed when tried to change a review | Debug Update review class models and change save function resolved the problem.
+| Update Review and Delete Unittest failed when tried to change or delete a review | Debug Update review class models and change save function resolved the problem.
 | Navbar dropdown opening behind site divs | Add z-index to navbar resolved the problem.
 | Register feature was not showing the error when it happened | Debug Register function and remove else statement to redirect the user to the same page when it happens.
 After deleting this part of the function, everything worked fine.
 | Buttons hidden by footer (only in Chrome | Switch margin-bottom to padding-bottom solved the problem.